#terraform

 Terraform plan showing no changes

 Our Terraform runs were showing changes on every apply, even when nothing had actually changed.
-In production infrastructure, that’s a real risk.
 When the plan is always noisy, it’s easy to miss a change that actually matters.
-It also blocks any move toward automation.
-You can’t safely automate applies when you can’t trust what the plan is telling you.

 The fixes